Metod Trobec: Robbery trial

 On September 8, 1980, the five-member panel of the Kranj Regional Court sentenced Metod Trobec to eight years imprisonment for the attack on Lampenau.
 Trobec told the president of the panel that he could not remember anything and that he had changed after undergoing the electroshock therapy in 1974.
-This claim was rejected by forensic expert Dr. Zlatko Vinek, who pointed out that Trobec had previously been diagnosed as a psychopath after multiple tests were conducted by Vinek and two colleagues.
+This claim was rejected by forensic expert Zlatko Vinek, who pointed out that Trobec had previously been diagnosed as a psychopath after multiple tests were conducted by Vinek and two colleagues.
 They were able to confirm that he was sane and aware of his actions, and that he showed skill and forethought when he attacked Lampenau.

 Robbery and murder trial

 On October 30, 1980, Trobec appeared before the Kranj Regional Court to stand trial for the five murders.
 At trial, he walked back on his previous confessions and claimed that he had been unable to think straight up until two or three years ago.
 Trobec then complained of a duodenal ulcer and issues with his kidneys, due to which his attorney requested that his medical records be reviewed.
-In addition to this, the attorney also mentioned that Trobec's half-brother on his father's side - a diagnosed schizophrenic - died of a heart attack in 1949.
+In addition to this, the attorney also mentioned that Trobec's half-brother on his father's side - diagnosed with schizophrenia - died of a heart attack in 1949.

 Events during robbery trial

-On the following day, Trobec waived his defense and stopped answering questions, to which the senate president warned would just make his defense team's job more difficult.
+On the following day, Trobec waived his defense and stopped answering questions, which the senate president warned would just make his defense team's job more difficult.
 The judge then started reading out the indictments, starting with the assault and robbery on Janez Valančič.
 Trobec claimed that he had accepted to drive the pensioner to Dorfar and Valančič had given him his identity card, but not his watch, as it reminded him of his previous job at LTH.
 When Valančič got out, Trobec knocked him to the ground and stole the man's watch, which was later found in Spodnja Bela.
 Trobec claimed that he had bought the watch from a man in Ljubljana, but his explanation was not taken seriously.

 The judge then read out the remaining indictments concerning robberies and thefts, which included the attack on Jovanka K., to which Trobec simply remarked that "not everything was a sunshine" in his life.